-After a short wait (we were there a bit before the opening) we could enter and walked around a lot through the huge complex, that we had mostly for ourselves because of the still heavy rain and early time.
-We had thought about changing our plans due to the weather, because an open air museum didn´t seem to be the best idea during heavy rain, but it was either that day to visit the park or never.
-We would be travelling to another town the next day so we were glad, we didn´t skip it, because it is a fascinating complex with a lot of reconstructions.
-The area was one of Japan's largest moat encircled villages dating from the Yayoi period.
+After a short wait (we were there a bit before the opening) we could enter and walk around a lot through the vast complex, that we had mostly for ourselves because of the still heavy rain and early time.
+We had thought about changing our plans due to the weather because an open-air museum didn't seem to be the best idea during heavy rain, but it was either that day to visit the park or never.
+We would be travelling to another town the next day, so we were glad, we didn't skip it because it is a fascinating complex with a lot of reconstructions.
+The area was one of Japan's most extensive moat-encircled villages dating from the Yayoi period.
 We entered in some of the reconstructed buildings and also visited the small museum.

 We went back to the Yoshinogari Koen Train Station and continued by train to Hizenyamaguchi Train Station where we changed trains to Arita Station.
 It took a bit more than one hour to Arita.
 Arita is a famous Japanese pottery town in the Saga prefecture.
-We also thought about going to Karatsu, which also looks nice based on the internet, but ultimately decided in favor of Arita, which doesn´t have a castle like Karatsu but a huge porcelain museum.
-From the Arita Train Station it was just a short walk south along the main road, until we came to a pedestrian crossing that led upon where the museum was located atop the hill.
-It took a 15 minutes-walk from the station to the Prefectural Museum of Kyushu Ceramic Arts.
+We also thought about going to Karatsu, which too looks excellent based on the internet, but ultimately decided in favour of Arita, which doesn't have a castle like in Karatsu but a huge porcelain museum.
+From the Arita Train Station, it was just a short walk south along the main road, until we came to a pedestrian crossing that led upon where the museum was located atop the hill.
+It took 15 minutes walk from the station to the Prefectural Museum of Kyushu Ceramic Arts.
 The museum is full of beautifully decorated ceramics, has some information of the pottery tradition of the area and a huge ceramic clock as a highlight, that has some performance by little figurines inside when it rings every hour.

 Basically, we lacked a spare day in Fukuoka, because we had no time to take a look at the city.
-Fukuoka may not have the biggest attractions and is basically a huge, modern, clean and busy town.
-It still has some sights, we originally wanted to see, like the Canal City shopping and entertainment complex and the bay area with the Momochi Seaside Park and the Fukuoka Tower.
-But we will catch up on that, if we return to the area!
+Fukuoka may not have the most significant attractions and is basically a huge, modern, clean and busy town.
+It still has some sights, we initially wanted to see, like the Canal City shopping and entertainment complex and the bay area with the Momochi Seaside Park and the Fukuoka Tower.
+But we will catch up on that if we return to the area!